Skip to content

 A satisfied seller

-If you want to maximize your chances of closing, you need to accept a simple reality:
+If you want to increase your chances of closing, one reality is worth accepting early:

 The best price is the one that leads to a closed transaction.